SSChauhan7080/CrudOperation/README.md

 Change the database credentials according to your local setup:

-spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name
+spring.datasource.url=jdbc:mysql://localhost:3306/saurabh
-spring.datasource.username=your_mysql_username
+spring.datasource.username=root
 spring.datasource.password=your_mysql_password

 Replace:

-your_database_name with your MySQL database name
+saurabh with your MySQL database name

-your_mysql_username with your MySQL username
+root with your MySQL username

 your_mysql_password with your MySQL password